Consultation

 A publicly appointed and sworn expert holds a special position of trust.
 They have been examined and sworn in by a government body and are committed to objectivity and impartiality.
 The public appointment and swearing-in of experts increases credibility.

-Advantages of publicly appointed and sworn experts: They are highly regarded, and their reports have particular significance in court.
+Advantages of publicly appointed and sworn experts: They enjoy high esteem, and their reports carry particular weight in court.

-Legal basis and requirements: Public appointment and swearing-in are regulated in the Expert Code and require certain qualifications.
+Legal foundations and requirements: Public appointment and swearing-in are regulated in the expert ordinance and require certain qualifications.

 Quality Assurance Processes